-The X9DRH-7TF has sixteen DIMM slots that can support up to 512 GB of ECC registered/unbuffered DDR3-1600/1066/800 memory.
+The X9DRH-iF-NV has sixteen DIMM slots that can support up to 512 GB of ECC registered/unbuffered DDR3-1600/1066/800 memory as well as Non-Volatile memory modules (NVDIMM) from vendors that use the ADR method of triggering.
 Please refer to Chapter 5 for details on installing memory.